 - Steam Boilers typically and Weil-McLain Steamers (our expertise) in particular have several advantages over their sister Hot Water Boilers.
 The front and rear boiler sections are notably heavier and bulkier, containing more cast iron and water and contribute to both durability and theoretically capacity.
 Can’t speak for other manufacturers, but the Weils are heavier and tougher.
 Check their Specifications.
 Also if you are using a DHW Coil (immersion coil in the boiler to generate your domestic hot water), steam boiler coil(s) have nominally higher capacities.
 Larger (Weil-McLain 6-Section+) boilers sometimes have two coils, or provisions for them for greater DHW capacity delivery.
 Check.

-A recent phenomenon is the Outside Wood Boiler.
+A recent phenomenon is the Outdoor Wood Boiler.
 You know, that thing that sits beside a house that looks like a Metal Garden Shed with a Smoke Pipe sticking up out of it and a woodpile alongside.
 They are typically owned by rural folks that have a great wood supply and don’t mind tripping through the snow to keep themselves warm.
 These boilers are also “zero pressure” systems.
-They must be adapted to a pressurized FHW System through a Plate-to-Plate Heat Exchanger, utilizing circulators and controls.
-(You must maintain constant electric service to these systems or it can get exciting and cold, or both.)
+They must be adapted to a pressurized FHW System through a Plate-To-Plate Heat Exchanger, utilizing circulators and controls.
+(Note: You must maintain constant electric service to these systems or it can get exciting and cold, or both.)

 Coupling an Outside Wood Boiler to a Steam System is dubious at best.
 The only deliverables in this scenario are preheated boiler water that must be then fired and converted into steam by the central boiler, but which can also provide DHW through its internal coil (if equipped) or by an Indirect Water Heater (Insulated DHW Storage Tank) as an option.
 It just doesn’t make sense except to generate a lot of Domestic Hot Water.
 Therefore, in order to utilize the Outside Wood Boiler effectively you must do a complete steam boiler conversion (or a hot water boiler substitution) with the appropriate scenarios as previously detailed.
 There is no “easy road to glory” on this one.